 Latest Primary PE and Sport Premium Downloads

-Evidencing the Impact of the Primary PE & Sport Premium
+Evidencing the Impact of the Primary PE and School Sport Premium

 Maximising the Primary PE and Sport Premium

 These posters capture the latest national advice and guidance, and include information to help your school maximise the investment and understand statutory obligations and minimum standards specifically around the delivery of PE and school sport.

 Government and Ofsted - Key Advice and Guidance

 Childhood Obesity: A Plan for Action - The Government has published updated guidance on the childhood obesity plan.
 Please click here to view the updated guidance which includes information on the 'soft drinks industry levy' (AKA sugar tax) and a commitment to doubling the Primary PE and Sport Premium and putting a further £10 million a year into school healthy breakfast clubs to give more children a healthier start to their day.

 - Childhood Obesity Strategy August 2016 (PDF, 409 Kb)

 Department for Education - PE Sport Premium: an investigation into Primary Schools